hjmf1954/php-abstract-factory-pattern/README.md

 MIT License.

 ## Contact information
-- Email is my preferred way to communciate, please use harm.frielink@gmail.com adn use a descriptive Subject text.
+- Email is my preferred way to communciate, please use harm.frielink@gmail.com with a descriptive Subject text.